Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

 At the peak of his civilian career in 1942, Miller decided to join the armed forces, which meant forsaking a weekly income of about from his civilian band, Glenn Miller and his Orchestra.
+On February 17, 1942, Miller registered for the draft from his home address of Byrne Lane, Tenafly, New Jersey.

-At 38, married and needing corrective eyeglasses, Miller was classified 3-A for the draft and unlikely to be called to service.
+At 38, married, and needing corrective eyeglasses, Miller was classified 3-A for the draft and unlikely to be called to service.

-He first applied for a commission in the US Navy but was turned down.
+He first applied for a commission in the US Navy, but was turned down.
 At the time, the Navy was dealing with a scandal concerning celebrity commissions in exchange for draft avoidance.
 This had nothing to do with Miller, but it prevented the Navy from acting on his application.

 Miller then applied to the US Army with whom he had privately explored the possibility of enlisting.
-During a March 1942 visit to Washington, Miller had met with officials of the Army Bureau of Public Relations and Army Air Forces.
+During a March 1942 visit to Washington, DC, Miller had met with officials of the Army Bureau of Public Relations and Army Air Forces.
 On August 12, 1942, Miller sent a three-page letter to General Charles Young of the Army Service Forces, outlining his interest in "streamlining modern military music" and to express his "sincere desire to do a real job for the Army that is not actuated by any personal draft problem."
 General Young forwarded Miller's letter to Gen. Brehon Somervell, commander of Army Service Forces who approved Miller's application.
 The Army notified Miller of his commission on September 8, 1942.
 He received a one-month delay to settle his business affairs.

-Miller made his final commercial broadcast for Chesterfield Cigarettes on September 24, 1942.]
+Miller made his final commercial broadcast for Chesterfield cigarettes on September 24, 1942.
 At the end of the program, he introduced competitor Harry James as his successor on the series, a gesture that a grateful James never forgot.
 On September 26, Miller made his final civilian broadcast on the Blue Network Coca Cola Victory parade of Spotlight Bands.
 Glenn Miller and his Orchestra gave their final performance at Central Theater in Passaic, New Jersey on September 27, 1942.

 On October 7, 1942, Miller reported to the Seventh Service Command at Omaha as a captain in the Army Specialist Corps.
 Following a one-month ASC training course at Fort Meade, Maryland, he transferred to the Army Air Forces (AAF) on November 25, 1942, by order of General Henry H. Arnold.
-Miller was initially assigned to the AAF Southeast Flying Training Command at Maxwell Field, Alabama for orientation as assistant special service officer, traveling to different AAF training bases in the region to learn the mission of the training command.
-There, he appeared on the nationwide NBC "Army Hour" broadcast, originated from WSFA, Montgomery.
+Miller was initially assigned to the AAF Southeast Flying Training Command at Maxwell Field, Alabama, for orientation as assistant special service officer, traveling to different AAF training bases in the region to learn the mission of the training command.
+There, he appeared on the nationwide NBC Army Hour broadcast, originated from WSFA, Montgomery.
 He also appeared over WAPI radio Birmingham, performing with the Rhythmaires, a 15-piece base band.